kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

 ## Context

-The following steps provide you with a quick tour of how to configure a fully working e2e test setup including the following components:
+This tutorial shows how to configure a fully working e2e test setup including the following components:

 - Lifecycle Manager
-- runtime Watcher on a remote cluster
+- Runtime Watcher on a remote cluster
 - `template-operator` on a remote cluster as an example

 This setup is deployed with the following security features enabled:

 - Strict mTLS connection between Kyma Control Plane (KCP) and SKR clusters
-- SAN Pinning (SAN of client TLS certificate needs to match DNS annotation of corresponding Kyma CR)
+- SAN Pinning (SAN of client TLS certificate needs to match the DNS annotation of a corresponding Kyma CR)

 > **NOTE:** If you want to use remote clusters instead of a local k3d setup or external registries, please refer to the following guides for the cluster and registry setup:
 >